agkevin/agkevin/README.md

 Occasional softwares I use for work or hobbies:
 - Solidworks for 3D mechanical design
-- Mu Editor for MicroPython
+- MuEditor for MicroPython programming
 - PhotonWorkshop for 3D resin print

 In my Github page, you will find: